OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 Once you've identified the custom URL schemes the app has registered, there are several methods that you can use to test them:

-- Performing URL Requests
+- Performing URL requests
-- Identifying and Hooking the URL Handler Method
+- Identifying and hooking the URL handler method
-- Testing URL Schemes Source Validation
+- Testing URL schemes source validation
-- Fuzzing URL Schemes
+- Fuzzing URL schemes

 ##### Performing URL Requests